madalinpopa/ubuntu-server-automation/README.md

   hosts: vps
   tasks:

+    # The other tasks are above

     - ansible.builtin.import_role:
         name: packages
         tasks_from: docker.yml
       become: true
 ```

-Before running the playboo, we need to discuss a little bit how to handle sensitive data in Ansible.
-As you were able to see, in our docker tasks, we have a variable `username` that is not defined anywhere.
+Before running the playbook, we need to discuss a little bit how to handle sensitive data in Ansible.
+As you were able to see, in our docker tasks, we have a variable `{{ username }}` that is not defined anywhere.
 This is because we don't want to hardcode sensitive data in our playbooks.
 Instead, we can use Ansible Vault to encrypt sensitive data and store it securely.

 To create a new encrypted file using Ansible Vault, you can use the following command: